Hälsingland: Dialect

 The local dialect is known as Hälsingemål or Hälsingska but has no official linguistic recognition.

 Folk architecture

 The magnificent Decorated Farmhouses of Hälsingland—"Hälsingegårdar"—are a UNESCO World Heritage Site.
 Two or even three storeys high, the farmhouses are built to show wealth and independence, and much inventiveness has gone into decorating their interiors, which combine aristocratic fashions with traditional materials and techniques.

 Sports

 Bandy is very popular in Hälsingland; it is the only district where bandy is bigger than ice hockey.

+Hälsingland currently has 4 clubs in the highest tier of Swedish Bandy, Elitserien.